Special Weather Statement issued for Bear Lake and Bear River Valley, Wasatch Mountains I-80 North by NWS - News Break

 Special Weather Statement issued for Bear Lake and Bear River Valley, Wasatch Mountains I-80 North by NWS

-Effective: 2021-05-21 14:00:00 MDT Expires: 2021-05-21 15:45:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Boaters on Bear Lake can expect gusty winds and choppy waves, and should seek safe harbor immediately until the winds subside.
-Target Area: Bear Lake and Bear River Valley; Wasatch Mountains I-80 North SIGNIFICANT WEATHER ADVISORY FOR NORTHEASTERN CACHE AND NORTHERN RICH COUNTIES INCLUDING BEAR LAKE UNTIL 345 PM MDT At 258 PM MDT, National Weather Service Doppler radar indicated a strong thunderstorm 8 miles south of Laketown...moving northeast at 25 mph.
-This storm will be capable of producing winds of 40 mph or greater on Bear Lake.
-This will lead to a sudden increase in waves and very choppy waters which will result in hazardous boating conditions.
-Boaters are urged to seek safe harbor if possible.alerts.weather.gov
+Effective: 2021-05-21 14:00:00 MDT Expires: 2021-05-21 15:00:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If threatening weather approaches, take shelter in a sturdy building.
+Target Area: Bear Lake and Bear River Valley; Wasatch Mountains I-80 North SIGNIFICANT WEATHER ADVISORY FOR NORTHEASTERN WEBER...SOUTHEASTERN CACHE...SOUTHERN RICH AND NORTHEASTERN MORGAN COUNTIES UNTIL 300 PM MDT At 213 PM MDT, National Weather Service Doppler radar indicated a strong thunderstorm 17 miles southwest of Woodruff, or 22 miles west of Evanston...moving northeast at 35 mph.
+Half inch hail and wind gusts up to 50 mph will be possible.
+Locations impacted include Randolph and Woodruff.alerts.weather.gov